Saul McLeod, updated 2015

 There Are Three Basic Components To Piaget's Cognitive Theory:

-- Processes that enable the transition from one stage to another (equilibrium,
+Adaptation processes that enable the transition from one stage to another (equilibrium, assimilation, and accommodation).

 - concrete operational,

-organizing knowledge.
-Indeed, it is useful to think of schemas as “units” of knowledge, each relating to one aspect of the world, including objects, actions and abstract (i.e. theoretical) concepts.
+In more simple terms Piaget called the schema the basic building block of intelligent behavior – a way of organizing knowledge.
+Indeed, it is useful to think of schemas as “units” of knowledge, each relating to one aspect of the world, including objects, actions, and abstract (i.e., theoretical) concepts.

-Piaget believed that newborn babies have some innate schemas - even before they have had much opportunity to experience the world.
+Piaget believed that newborn babies have a small number of innate schemas - even before they have had many opportunities to experience the world.
 These neonatal schemas are the cognitive structures underlying innate reflexes.
 These reflexes are genetically programmed into us.

-For example babies have a sucking reflex, which is triggered by something touching the baby's lips.
-A baby will suck a nipple, a comforter (dummy), or a person's finger.
-Piaget therefore assumed that the baby has a 'sucking schema'.
-Similarly the grasping reflex which is elicited when something touches the palm of a baby's hand, or the rooting reflex, in which a baby will turn its head towards something which touches its cheek, were assumed to result operations: for example shaking a rattle would be the combination of two schemas, grasping and shaking.
+Similarly, the grasping reflex which is elicited when something touches the palm of a baby's hand, or the rooting reflex, in which a baby will turn its head towards something which touches its cheek, are innate schemas.
+Shaking a rattle would be the combination of two schemas, grasping and shaking.

 Assimilation and Accommodation

-Jean Piaget viewed intellectual growth as a process of adaptation (adjustment) to the world.
+Jean Piaget (1952; see also Wadsworth, 2004) viewed intellectual growth as a process of adaptation (adjustment) to the world.
 This happens through:

 Equilibration is the force which drives the learning process as we do not like to be frustrated and will seek to restore balance by mastering the new challenge (accommodation).
 Once the new information is acquired the process of assimilation with the new schema will continue until the next time we need to make an adjustment to it.